Application Areas of Knowledge BaseEstimated Reading Time: 8 Minutes

 Products and Services Documentation

-- Glossary support to create the taxonomy for your articles.
+- Glossary management to create the taxonomy for your knowledge articles.

 - Provision to show-hide the obsolete taxonomy.